 If you find yourself in LA, Orange County or San Diego, this is a great adventure for the family.
 The train station is right in the heart of the quaint downtown.
 All are walking distance to Mission San Juan Capistrano.
 We promised the kids the next time we came here, we would take the train.
 And there will definitely be a next time.

 The mission is quite large, being the 7th built out of the 21 missions in the California Mission System.
 I will not go in depth on the history, but the Spanish Mission System of building a chain of missions approximately a days ride apart by horse shaped California.
 I signed up here for a quick coupon that gave my family and I a 1-hour guided tour.
-Our guide was remarkably insightful and knowledgable about the history of not only this mission, but of California, too.
+Our guide was remarkably insightful and knowledgeable about the history of not only this mission, but of California, too.

 I am not a Catholic, but I found the entire area to be rich with beauty and traditions that I respected and admired.
 Although the Catholic Church owns the mission, the funding of the mission and its restoration is from ticket sales and donations.
 About 100 years ago the restoration process began to keep Mission San Juan Capistrano intact, and it is remarkable how much of it is in great condition.
 The chapel was gorgeous and ornate.
 The indoor kitchen was more like a massive smoke room that made me appreciate my own kitchen even more!
 The gardens were in full bloom with lily ponds and monarch butterflies flying everywhere.